 Newburgh real estate is some of the most expensive in Indiana, although Newburgh house values don't compare to the most expensive real estate in the U.S.

 Newburgh is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Newburgh is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Newburgh who work in sales jobs (14.44%), office and administrative support (10.96%), and management occupations (10.90%).

 Also of interest is that Newburgh has more people living here who work in computers and math than 95% of the places in the US.

 Newburgh is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Newburgh’s overall crime rate is lower than average for the country.

-Newburgh is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Newburgh doesn't have a public transportation system that people use for their commute.

 The most common language spoken in Newburgh is English.
 Other important languages spoken here include Spanish and Vietnamese.